holepunchto/pear-docs/helpers/localdrive.md

 **`drive.supportsMetadata`**

-Boolean that indicates if the drive handles or not metadata.
-Default `false`.
+Boolean indicating whehter the drive handles metadata.
+Defaults to `false`.

 If `options.metadata`hooks is passed then `supportsMetadata` becomes true.